The Value of Generative AI for Qualitative Research: A Pilot Study

 Data Availability Statement

 The data that support the findings of this study are not publicly available due to privacy concerns.
-However, anonymous data are available on reasonable request.
-Requests should be made to Frédéric Pattyn(Frederic.Pattyn@ugent.be) and should include a brief description of the intended use of the data.
+However, anonymous data are available on request from the corresponding author upon reasonable request.

 Downloads